vivkaz/bomberman/README.md

-# bomberman_rl
+# Reinforcement Learning
-Setup for a project/competition amongst students to train a winning Reinforcement Learning agent for the classic game Bomberman.
+## team Delirum

+As a final project for the course Fundamentals of Machine Learning (winter semester 21/22), we were asked to train a reinforcement learning agent to play a version of the classical game Bomberman.
+The game framework can be found [here](https://github.com/ukoethe/bomberman_rl).